 For example,

-• The doors in NCC LHDS as well as LHA SL do not need door circulation spaces which are essential for independent use by persons requiring use of wheelchair for mobility.
+• The doors in NCC LHDS as well as LHA SL do not need door circulation spaces which are essential for independent use by persons requiring the use of a wheelchair for mobility.

-• Both permit shower to be provided on an upper floor with stairway access only (even though the shower itself is required to be hobless and step free)
+• Both permit a shower to be provided on an upper floor with stairway access only (even though the shower itself is required to be hobless and step free).

-• The only required open circulation space in front of a toilet (WC pan) is 900x1200mm which is actually smaller than a 90th percentile wheelchair footprint of 800x1300mm, so while a smaller wheelchair may possibily squeeze in, a 90th percentile wheelchair will not be able to fit in a standalone toilet, let alone a person using a wheelchair be able manoeuvre within the space to use the actual toilet pan.
-It is also worth noting that only 23% of users that require wheelchair for mobility can use the frontal transfer technique to the WC pan (source AS1428.1 Supplement 1993)
+• The only required open circulation space in front of a toilet (WC pan) is 900x1200mm which is actually smaller than a 90th percentile wheelchair footprint of 800x1300mm, so while a smaller wheelchair may possibly squeeze in, a 90th percentile wheelchair will not be able to fit in a standalone toilet, let alone a person using a wheelchair be able manoeuvre within the space to use the actual toilet pan.
+It is also worth noting that only 23% of users who require a wheelchair for mobility can use the frontal transfer technique to the WC pan (source AS1428.1 Supplement 1993).

 • Ramps are not required to provide handrails or any other side edge protection safety features.